 Following this conversation, you will probably receive a Reservation of Rights letter from the insurance company.
-The letter says that although the insurance company has agreed to discuss the claim with you, they haven’t officially accepted liability for the accident or your injuries.
+The letter says that although the insurance company has agreed to discuss the personal injury claim with you, they haven’t officially accepted liability for the accident or your injuries.

 You’ll get lots of letters and notices from the insurance company.
-Create a claim file to organize your paperwork related to the accident.
+Create a claim file to organize your documents related to the accident.
 You want everything at your fingertips when it’s time to begin negotiating a settlement.

 While continuing treatment, keep the adjuster up to date by sending copies of your medical bills, out-of-pocket expenses, and statement of lost wages.
 Your adjuster is likely handling dozens of claims at the same time.
 By maintaining contact and sending documentation, you’re acting in good faith and reminding them of your claim.

 You and the adjuster have a mutual interest in settling your claim promptly and fairly, but each of you will have different ideas of what’s fair.
 You want to be fully compensated for your damages, and the adjuster wants to close out your claim as quickly and cheaply as possible.

 You must convince the adjuster that their insured was at fault for the accident and that you suffered verified injuries because of their insured’s negligence.